 STEM – Science, Technology, Engineering, and Mathematics

-The Foundation strongly believes that the future of our Hispanic community in Silicon Valley, California, and the nation depends on the current generation of students being more successful in the science, technology, engineering, and mathematics (STEM) curriculum.
+The Hispanic Foundation of Silicon Valley (HFSV) strongly believes that the future of our Hispanic community in Silicon Valley, California, and the nation depends on the current generation of students being more successful in the science, technology, engineering, and mathematics (STEM) curriculum.

 Elevate [Math]/Elevate [Math] Plus – Formerly known as Stepping Up to Algebra (SUTA) and Stepping Up to Algebra Plus (SUTA+)